mcoutanche/github.io/_posts/2025-01-29-adaptive-cloud.md

 • Resilience: Ensures high availability and disaster recovery through automated failover and redundancy.
 • Intelligence: Utilizes AI and machine learning to predict and respond to changes in demand and performance.
 • Cost Efficiency: Optimizes resource usage to minimize costs while maintaining performance.

+Azure, with its investment in Azure Arc, offers a solution.
+By integrating agility and intelligence, Azure helps businesses proactively adapt to change, maintaining a competitive edge in a dynamic landscape.

+With Azure Arc, we crossed the boundaries of existing market categories, whether that is hybrid, multicloud, edge, or IoT.
+Customers aspire to the next level of modularity, integration, and simplicity.
+We believe that our customers can achieve this aspiration with a new approach which we call adaptive cloud.

 ###### Differences Between Traditional, Hybrid, and Adaptive Cloud Models